ANGELS IN THE BIBLE

 Angels announce the birth of Jesus to the shepherds (Luke 2:14), minister to Christ after his temptation in the desert (Matthew 4:11), comfort Jesus in his agony in the garden (Luke 22:43), and proclaim his resurrection from the dead (John 20:12).
 Jesus Christ stated the angels of little ones continually behold the face of the Father (Matthew 18:10): this passage has been traditionally cited as biblical evidence of Guardian Angels.
 Angels will come with Christ on the Day of Judgement (Matthew 24:31), and the angels will separate the wicked from the just on the Last Day (Matthew 13:49), although they do not know the day of Judgement (Mark 13:32).
 Christ also said the children of the resurrection will be equal to the angels (Luke 20:34).
 God sent an angel to free the Apostle Peter after he was jailed by King Herod (Acts 12:7-11)

 The Greek word ἄγγελος or "angelos" means messenger or angel.
 Angels are purely spiritual beings that do God's will (Psalm 103:20, Matthew 26:53).
 God stationed cherubim to protect the Garden of Eden after the fall of Adam and Eve in Genesis 3:24.
 An angel of the Lord appeared to Moses in Exodus 3:2 to lead the Israelites from captivity in Egypt to the Promised Land.
 God sent an angel to punish King David and the Israelites, but stopped the angel from destroying Jerusalem after King David repented and offered sacrifice to the Lord in 2 Samuel 24.
+When Elijah fled Jezebel after his triumph on Mount Carmel, an angel brought him food, giving him strength to meet the Lord on Mount Horeb in 1 Kings 19.
 An angel rescued the high priest Joshua in Zechariah.
-Sometimes angels take human form, as seen in the three men who appear to Abraham in Genesis 18 or the two angels who appeared to Lot before the destruction of Sodom and Gomorrah (Genesis 19), or Raphael appearing in human form to Tobias.
+Sometimes angels take human form, as seen in the men who appeared to Abraham and Lot in Genesis 18-19, or Raphael who appeared in human form to Tobias.